matteo005/Happiness_Project/README.md

     Relation exist positively and weakly.
     Also, linear regression slope is:
         0 < (m = 0.02) << 1
-    This shows that positive and very weak reltion exists between GDP and happiness index.
+    This shows that positive and very weak relation exists between GDP and Happiness index.
 8. Final results of study.
  Weak and postitive relation exists between these two variables, and this claim is supported by p_value of ANOVA test result, pearson r value, and slope of linear regression.